User Guide (Latest)

 • You can also use the desktop app’s package interface to add, remove, and update packages.
 Using the package interface has an significant benefits

-Editing Package Files If desired, you can directly edit the files the Workbench Project uses to track packages.
+Edit Package Files If desired, you can directly edit the files the AI Workbench project uses to track packages.
 To manage apt packages, you can edit the apt.txt file in the project repository.
 Similarly, you can edit the requirements.txt file to manage pip packages directly.

 After editing these files, you need to rebuild the container to apply the changes.
 This rebuild is a “full” rebuild, using cached layers when possible, but still rebuilding everything.

-Using the Package Interface Alternatively, you can use the Desktop app’s package interface to add, remove, and update packages.
+Use the Package Interface Alternatively, you can use the desktop app’s package interface to add, remove, and update packages.
 The package interface offers significant benefits.
 It manipulates the environment configuration in a way that only requires a “quick build” and can add packages while the container is running.

 When using the package interface, two primary actions occur: